domanchi/gitfu/docs/api-documentation.md

 ```
 gitfu
-  |- main.sh                       # The main entry point to the framework
+  |- git                           # The main entry point to the framework
   |- common/                       # Collection of utility functions, organized by
   |                                  library name (eg. string, array)
   |